 Adult Basic Education programs are designed to provide opportunities to adults who have not completed high school and who desire to increase their educational attainment for entry or advancement in the workforce or for additional educational opportunities.
-Often referred to as GED prep classes, basic skills are presented in a manner to enhance successful completion of the GED test.
+Often referred to as GED prep classes, basic skills are presented in a manner to enhance successful completion of the high school equivalency test.

-Enrollment for Adult Education/GED prep classes are held through a registration process that is held on each campus prior to every 8-week class session.
-The registration dates for the 2014-15 program year are as follows:
+Enrollment opportunities for Adult Education/GED prep classes are held through a registration process that is held on each campus prior to each quarterly class session.
+The registration dates for the 2016-17 program year are as follows:

 |First Spring Session|

 |Simpson Center||January 9, 2017 at 5:00 p.m. in the Multi-purpose Room|